 Stage 1: Early Localized - day of bite up to 4 weeks

 In this stage of lyme infection, many patients have no symptoms.
-Others may experience:
+Others may experience:- a Bulls-Eye Rash (erythema migrans)

 - Flu-like symptoms